Omer Shem Tov

-Omer Shem Tov is a former Israeli hostage who was abducted by Hamas from the Nova music festival on October 7, 2023, and held captive in Gaza for 505 days.
-His ordeal, including the abuse he suffered and his refusal to cooperate with captors’ demands to harm others, was widely reported in major news outlets and made him a symbol of the ongoing hostage crisis and its impact on Israeli society.
-Just after he was kidnapped, Shem Tov's parents were among the founding members who formed the Hostages and Missing Families Forum.
-His uncle traveled to the Red Cross headquarters in Geneva to petition for medical assistance for him.
-Following his release in February 2025, Shem Tov traveled internationally to advocate for the release of remaining hostages, appeared and spoke at public events, and met with political figures.
+Omer Shem Tov (עומר שם טוב) is a former Israeli hostage who was abducted by Hamas from the Nova music festival on October 7, 2023, and held captive in Gaza for 505 days.
+His ordeal, including reports of abuse and his refusal to cooperate with captors’ demands to harm others, were widely covered in major news outlets and made him a symbol of the ongoing hostage crisis and its impact on Israeli society.
+Just after his abduction, Shem Tov's parents became among the founding members of the Hostages and Missing Families Forum.
+His uncle traveled to the Red Cross headquarters in Geneva to petition for medical assistance on his behalf.
+Following his release in February 2025, Shem Tov traveled internationally to advocate for the release of remaining hostages, appeared at public events, and met with political leaders.

 Background

-Shem Tov grew up in a largely secular home in which he was not particularly religiously observant, but he described himself as always having had faith.
-At seven, he attended a rally for the release of Gilad Shalit, who was held by Hamas for five years before being released in a prisoner swap in 2011.
+Shem Tov was born on October 31, 2002.
+Shem Tov grew up in a largely secular household in Herzliya, but described himself as always retaining a sense of faith.
+At the age of seven, he attended a rally for the release of Gilad Shalit, who was held by Hamas for five years before being freed in a prisoner exchange in 2011.
 His family described him as loving and outgoing.
 Shem Tov completed his compulsory military service in 2023.
-At the time of his abduction, he held a job waiting tables in a steakhouse in Tel Aviv to earn money for a planned trip to South America.
-He also worked as a DJ and organizer for musical events.
-His bedroom decor reflected his musical tastes, with a rap album poster and his guitar.
+At the time of his abduction, he worked as a waiter in a steakhouse in Tel Aviv to earn money for a planned trip to South America.
+He also worked as a DJ and organized musical events.
+His bedroom decor reflected his musical tastes, featuring a rap album poster and his guitar.

 Kidnapping on October 7, 2023

 Shem Tov was kidnapped from the Nova music festival along with his friends, siblings Maya and Itay Regev.
 Hearing gunshots, they tried to flee on foot, but Shem Tov was shoved to the ground and bound with his hands behind his back.
-Ori Danino, whom they had met the night before, fled and came back with a car.
-While trying to flee to safety, they were blocked by Hamas pickup trucks and fired upon.
-Itay and Maya took bullet wounds in their legs.
+Ori Danino, whom they had met the night before, fled and then returned with a car.
+While attempting to escape to safety, they were blocked by Hamas pickup trucks and fired upon.
+Itay and Maya sustained bullet wounds to their legs.
 Shem Tov and the Regev siblings were loaded onto a pickup truck amid shouts of “Allahu Akbar”.
 They were driven to a small storage unit in Gaza, and Shem Tov was taken underground.
-Danino was later killed.
+Danino, who was also abducted, was later killed in captivity.